Sabbam/Sabbam/README.md

 ## 📌 Featured Projects (updated)

-> Pin these repositories on your profile for maximum visibility.
-Replace repo links as needed.

 | Project | What it is | Stack |
 |---|---|---|
 | **Digisoft AI (WordPress)** | Corporate SEO site, CWV, caching/CDN | WordPress, custom plugins/themes, WP-CLI, CI/CD |